In early September, small white flowers appear in clouds where Clematis Virginiana is blooming.

 The easy way to distinguish between the two is the leaves.
 The leaves of native Clematis Virginiana are grouped in threes and are a lighter green.
 The leaves of sweet autumn clematis are darker green and more leather like in texture.

-‘Sweet autumn’ clematis is commonly for sale in nurseries and both Clematis ternifola and Clematis paniculata are called ‘sweet autumn’ clematis.
-I inadvertently planted Clematis ternifola in a previous garden, thinking it was the native vine.
-My first clue should have been how quickly it covered a tall fence and began blooming – too good to be true and it was.
+‘Sweet autumn’ clematis is commonly for sale in nurseries and both Clematis terniflora and Clematis paniculata are called ‘sweet autumn’ clematis.
+I inadvertently planted Clematis terniflora in a previous garden, thinking it was the native vine.
+My first clue should have been how quickly it covered a tall fence and began blooming – too good to be true!

 When you buy Clematis Virginiana you may think it looks delicate or be skeptical that it can bloom with hundreds of flowers, but once mature, it does!
 Clematis Virginiana blooms in September; attracts pollinators; is pretty to look at; and is flexible in its sun and moisture requirements.
+It can be cut all the way back once the foliage dies and it will grow anew the next year.
 It’s a great choice for your Chesapeake garden.

 A succinct summary about Clematis Virginiana from the Lady Bird Johnson Wildflower Center.